 Make sure everything is signed off correctly before any contract worker starts in a role.
 Doing so protects both your company and the contractor if anything happens.

-Hiring contract workers isn’t always the best option.
+Hiring a contract worker isn’t always the best option.
 There will be times when hiring a permanent employee is strategically better.
 But in the right situation, contract workers will be the best dynamic, flexible, and cost-effective option for your company.

 Looking to partner with a recruitment agency?